IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/index.md

 ![](_attachments/demoGuide3.png)

+Acronyms that are not initially spelled out on a page may contain additional information accessible by hovering over the acronym.
+A question mark will first appear and after a second the acronym meaning is displayed.
+Try it here: LPAR.

 In some images, the following styles of highlighting are used:

 - **Solid highlight box**: This style of box highlights where to click, enter, or select an item.